mingzuozhibi/mzzb-server/INSTALL.md

 1. create database, user and grant privileges
 2. create table for spring jdbc session
-3. all sql in manual/initial_db.sql
+3. all sql statement in manual/sql/
 4. or you also run manual/initial_db.sh

 **initial config**